Electronic Integrated Systems Mechanic - Federal Salaries of 2020

-Electronic Integrated Systems Mechanic was the 363rd most popular job in the U.S. Government in 2016, with 139 employed.
-The most common payscale was the wage positions under the federal wage sy payscale.
+Electronic Integrated Systems Mechanic was the 351st most popular job in the U.S. Government in 2020, with 146 employed.
+The most common payscale was the wage positions under the federal wage system not otherwise designated payscale.

 Government Electronic Integrated Systems Mechanic jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Electronic Integrated Systems Mechanic job is FWS-12, and the highest paygrade that can be attained within this job series is FWS-13.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.